 - To serve, use a sharp knife to cut the pudding into slices.
 Serve with whipped cream or vanilla yogurt or ice cream.

 Long directions, I know, but it is really not a difficult, time-consuming recipe.
 Unfortunately, I did not take photos as I went, so I can’t show you the layering of the bread.
 Next time I’ll remember to do this.

-Enjoy the Olympics, and choose your comedies wisely.
-Not everyone thinks Monty Python humor is the best.
+Advice: choose your comedies that you share with children wisely.
+Not everyone thinks Monty Python humor is funny.